 The Universal WiFi Throttle is in final stages of development and initial production.
 Answers will be added as more information becomes available.

-What WiFi systems is your throttle compatible with?
+What WiFi systems are your throttles compatible with?

 How many throttles can be used simultaneously?